bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/Flowrate_1wFslkM110DwcNqSBBrefD/Documentation.md

-The flowrate of the fuel.
+The flowrate of the fluid.